apnadkarni/blt/doc/tabset.rst

 BLT automatically generates class bindings that supply tabsets their default behaviors.
-The following event sequences are set by default for tabsets (via the class bind tag "Tabset"):
+The following event sequences are set by default for tabsets (via the class bind tag "BltTabset"):

 **<ButtonPress-2>**